SkynetLabs/skynet-js/CONTRIBUTING.md

 ### Deployment

-Your changes will go live with the next version of the SDK, whenever that is released, and the change will be mentioned in the changelog.
+Your changes will go live with the next version/release, whenever that happens, and the change will be mentioned in the changelog.